Gaslighting In A Relationship – Signs & Stages To Know About

 8. Set Personal Boundaries

 Setting personal boundaries in relationships that involve gaslighting is crucial.
 Usually, in gaslighting relationships, the abuser violates your boundaries by dictating how you must feel, think, or act in a situation.
 An abuser will find ways to induce anxiety and confusion into the mind of the victim in an attempt to overpower them.
-Such signs of manipulation and control can only be stopped if one creates personal boundaries.
+Such signs of emotional manipulation and control can only be stopped if one creates personal boundaries.

 Infographic: Healing From Gaslighting Abuse